Thalassery Assembly constituency

 Thalassery State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Vatakara Lok Sabha constituency.
-As of the 2021 Assembly elections, the MLA is A. N. Shamseer of CPI(M).
+As of the 2026 Assembly elections, the MLA is Karayi Rajan of CPI(M).

 Local self-governed segments

 Thalassery Assembly constituency is composed of the following local self-governed segments: